Printer Friendly Version

 The individual has a documented intolerance, FDA labeled contraindication, or hypersensitivity to TWO preferred biologic immunomodulatory agents indicated for RA (see Anti-Rheumatic Biologicals medical policy);

-The individual has a diagnosis of granulomatosis with polyangitis (GPA) [Wegener’s granulomatosis] and microscopic polyangitis (MPA) and BOTH of the following:
+The individual has a diagnosis of antineutrophil cytoplasmic antibody (ANCA)-associated vasculitis (i.e., granulomatosis with polyangiitis (GPA) [Wegener’s granulomatosis], microscopic polyangiitis (MPA), Churg-Strauss syndrome, or pauci-immune glomerulonephritis) and BOTH of the following:

 ONE of the following:

-The individual will receive corticosteroids in combination with rituximab;
+The individual will receive a corticosteroid in combination with rituximab; OR

 The individual has a documented intolerance, FDA labeled contraindication, or hypersensitivity to at least ONE corticosteroid;

-The individual has a diagnosis of moderate to severe pemphigus vulgaris (PV) and ALL of the following:
+The individual has moderate to severe pemphigus vulgaris (PV) and ONE of the following:

-The individual has a diagnosis of autoimmune hemolytic anemia and ONE of the following:
+The individual has a diagnosis of autoimmune hemolytic anemia (AIHA) and ONE of the following:

 The individual has a diagnosis of chronic graft versus host disease and ALL of the following: